sharmavins23/Zhongli-Artifact-and-Weapon-Calcs/README.md

 Zhongli's possible weapons and artifacts and saves their stats in a data-driven format.

+## Usage

+In the command line, you can type `python script.py` in order to run the script.
+It runs through all data and calculates the maximal values for each weapon.

+To change the weapons that are being calculated, or show separate data, simply change the list contents in the top of the `Calling code` section.
+Then, uncomment the bottom portion that prints out to `dataOut.json` the total JSON data.
+This will print out ALL values, instead of just the maximal values.

 # To-Do List

 -   Re-do weapon classes with dynamic attack and stat calculations based on